varunnalam/varunnalam.github.io/_portfolio/cqPlat.md

 ---
-title: "Elevated Walkway Setup for Locomotion Studies"
+title: "Instrumented Walkway Setup for Locomotion Studies"
-excerpt: "Conceptualized and developed an elevated walkway to integrate the robotic platform for ankle locomotion studies<br/>
+excerpt: "Conceptualized and developed an instrumented walkway to integrate the robotic platform for ankle locomotion studies<br/>
 <b>Duration: August 2015-May 2020</b>
 <br/><b>Contribution</b>: Design, Fabrication and Development."
 collection: portfolio